Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 If you don't want to use this automation, follow the steps below

-#### Choose the Azure AD tenant where you want to create your applications
+#### Choose the Microsoft Entra tenant where you want to create your applications

 As a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
+1. Sign in to the [Microsoft admin center](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
+1. If your account is present in more than one Microsoft Entra tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
-   Change your portal session to the desired Azure AD tenant.
+   Change your portal session to the desired Microsoft Entra tenant.

 As a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
+1. Sign in to the [Microsoft admin center](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
+1. If your account is present in more than one Microsoft Entra tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
-   Change your portal session to the desired Azure AD tenant.
+   Change your portal session to the desired Microsoft Entra tenant.

 #### Register the service app (MailApp-openidconnect-v2)